 2. Wellington on a Plate

-Wellington is a great city for coffee culture and dining and this once a year event is the icing on the cake.
+Wellington is a great city for coffee culture and dining and this once-a-year event is the icing on the cake.

 3. Bay of Islands Jazz and Blues Festival